 \begin{enumerate} \item de Valdivia's dictionary, which reflects a vocabulary less influenced by Spanish, due to its early publication in 1606.
-A drawback for contemporary studies, however, is that a significant number of words in this dictionary are no longer in use or have undergone varying degrees of semantic and, to some extent, phonological change.\\ \item Febres’ dictionaries, published in 1765 and 1846 respectively, reflect the influence of Spanish on the \emph{Mapudüngun} language, resulting from over 300 years of contact between the \emph{Mapuche} and Spanish cultures.
-These works often reveal fascinating shifts in meaning; for instance, some terms show notable semantic changes between the first and second dictionaries, or in comparison to Valdivia’s earlier work.
+A drawback for contemporary studies, however, is that a significant number of words in this dictionary are no longer in use or have undergone varying degrees of semantic and, to some extent, phonological change. \item Febrés' dictionaries, published in 1765 and 1846 respectively, reflect the influence of Spanish on the \mapu{Mapudüngun} language, resulting from over 300 years of contact between the \mapu{Mapuche} and Spanish cultures.
+These works often reveal fascinating shifts in meaning; for instance, some terms show notable semantic changes between the first and second dictionaries, or in comparison to Valdivia's earlier work.
 In some cases, these changes are intriguing, but at times, they seem disconcerting, as the shifts appear to stem from authorial errors.
-Nonetheless, Febres’ dictionaries remain valuable resources for contrast and confirmation in cases of uncertainty.\\ \item de Augusta’s dictionaries, published in 1916, are the most recent in time and offer a reflection of modern \emph{Mapudüngun}.
+Nonetheless, Febrés' dictionaries remain valuable resources for contrast and confirmation in cases of uncertainty. \item de Augusta's dictionaries, published in 1916, are the most recent in time and offer a reflection of modern \mapu{Mapudüngun}.
 They clearly show the increased Spanish lexical influence after nearly 500 years of coexistence between the two cultures.
-This extended period of contact resulted in the imposition of Spanish culture over the \emph{Mapuche} in almost every aspect of daily life, leading to a process of acculturation that negatively impacted both their culture and their language.
-The \emph{Mapudüngun} language, in particular, was prohibited in the Chilean educational system.
-Despite these challenges, Augusta's dictionaries remain invaluable due to the remarkable linguistic rigour with which they were compiled.\\ \item Havestadt's dictionary is a fourth lexical source occasionally consulted in cases of doubt.
-Published in 1777, it provides definitions in Latin\footnote{Resource available for consultation via the following link: \href{https://benmolineaux.github.io/bookshelf/1777HAVE-Vocab.html}{https://benmolineaux.github.io/bookshelf/1777HAVE-Vocab.html}.
-An alternative Spanish version is also available at the following URL: \href{https://benmolineaux.github.io/bookshelf/1777Havestadt-ParsQuarta-MAPU-SPA.html}{https://benmolineaux.github.io/bookshelf/1777Havestadt-ParsQuarta-MAPU-SPA.html} (\citealp{martinez-carmona2023}).\\} and can be a valuable resource, particularly when dealing with variations in forms.\\ \end{enumerate}
+This extended period of contact resulted in the imposition of Spanish culture over the \mapu{Mapuche} in almost every aspect of daily life, leading to a process of acculturation that negatively impacted both their culture and their language.
+The \mapu{Mapudüngun} language, in particular, was prohibited in the Chilean educational system.
+Despite these challenges, Augusta's dictionaries remain invaluable due to the remarkable linguistic rigour with which they were compiled. \item Havestadt's dictionary\footnote{Resource available for consultation via the following link: \url{https://benmolineaux.github.io/bookshelf/1777HAVE-Vocab.html}.
+An alternative Spanish version is also available at the following URL: \url{https://benmolineaux.github.io/bookshelf/1777Havestadt-ParsQuarta-MAPU-SPA.html} (\citealp{martinez-carmona2023}). } is a fourth lexical source occasionally consulted in cases of doubt.
+Published in 1777, it provides definitions in Latin and can be a valuable resource, particularly when dealing with variations in forms. \end{enumerate}